 Travellers arriving from a high-risk area have to quarantine for 10 days on entering Germany.
 They can self-isolate at home or in a hotel.

-You can find a complete list of all risk areas (including high incidence areas and areas of variants of concern) on the Robert Koch Institute website
+You can find a complete list of all high-risk areas and areas of variants of concern on the Robert Koch Institute website.

 During your quarantine, you are not allowed to leave the house or flat, or receive visitors.
 Don't forget: This measure is to protect your family, neighbours and everyone else around you.
 Violations of the quarantine rules can be punished with fines.

 Questions on quarantine should be addressed to the relevant authorities (e.g. the local health department) at your destination.
 Links to the websites of the federal states can be found here:

 To enter Germany using proof of vaccination, the traveller must have received the last vaccination dose that is necessary for full vaccination (in the case of a person who has recovered from coronavirus one dose is sufficient) at least 14 days before the date of travel, and the vaccine the person has received must be among those listed on the website of the Paul Ehrlich Institute.